Skip to main content

 htpasswd -c ~/.htpasswd [username]

-You will be prompted to enter a password for username.
+It will prompt you to enter the password for username.
 After entering the password, the .htpasswd file will be created in your home directory.
+Once the file is created, we can run pypiserver with the docker run command and use the .htpasswd file for authentication.

-Run as a Background Service
+Mount as a Background Service

-Install the latest version of Docker Compose:
+To install the latest version of Docker Compose, follow these steps:

 sudo apt update